reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 69. [GitHub Integration doesn't sanitize repository URLs which might be attacker-controlled](https://hackerone.com/reports/1197160) to New Relic - 9 upvotes, $512
 70. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 9 upvotes, $0
 71. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 9 upvotes, $0
-72. [Stored XSS at Synthetics private locations (planted through location label or description)](https://hackerone.com/reports/680240) to New Relic - 8 upvotes, $2500
+72. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 9 upvotes, $0
-73. [Ability to view monitor names of other NR accounts through internal API (v3) via "monitor_id" parameter ](https://hackerone.com/reports/462321) to New Relic - 8 upvotes, $2000
+73. [Stored XSS at Synthetics private locations (planted through location label or description)](https://hackerone.com/reports/680240) to New Relic - 8 upvotes, $2500
-74. [https://rpm.newrelic.com/login vulnerable to host header attack](https://hackerone.com/reports/123078) to New Relic - 8 upvotes, $0
+74. [Ability to view monitor names of other NR accounts through internal API (v3) via "monitor_id" parameter ](https://hackerone.com/reports/462321) to New Relic - 8 upvotes, $2000
-75. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 8 upvotes, $0
+75. [https://rpm.newrelic.com/login vulnerable to host header attack](https://hackerone.com/reports/123078) to New Relic - 8 upvotes, $0
 76. [Bypass of my two other reports #267636 + #255894 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/271861) to New Relic - 8 upvotes, $0
 77. [Drupal admin takeover via install.php not being performed prior to install.](https://hackerone.com/reports/329407) to New Relic - 8 upvotes, $0
 78. [Mixed content issues on newrelic.com](https://hackerone.com/reports/700091) to New Relic - 8 upvotes, $0